sailfishos-chum/sailfishos-chum.github.io/README.md

 For an overview of how this project is structured, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Running
 In general, run it as `python -m chumweb`.
-It will output the generated website to `out/www/`, unless another directory has been specified by the option `out`.
+It will output the generated website to a subdirectory `www/` of the directory specified by the option `out`, i.e. `out/www/` by default (if the option `out` has not been explicitly set).

 Options can be specified on the command line in the form of `--option-name value` or as an environment variable in the form of `CHUM_OPTION_NAME=value`.